-The first point of clarity being, what are these positions and are they really needed?
-The HSE’s Approved Code of Practice [ACOP] L8 [4th edition], identifies an absolute requirement for the duty holder to nominate, or formally appoint, a competent person known as the ‘Responsible Person’ [RP].
+The first point of clarity is, what are these positions and are they needed?
+The HSE’s ACoP L8, identifies an absolute requirement for the Duty Holder to nominate, or formally appoint, a competent person typically known as the ‘Responsible Person’ (RP).

 SHTM04-01 Part B details a host of positions that may exist within water safety management.
 However, the revisions to HTM04-01 in 2016 saw the removal of most of the roles identified in the previous version.
-This approach was preferred by the authors on the basis that it is thought to encourage healthcare organisations to identify the specific individuals involved within water safety management within their own organisation.
+This approach was preferred by the authors, on the basis that it is thought to encourage healthcare organisations to identify the specific individuals involved in water safety management within their organisation.

-When it comes to roles, organisations following the recommended ‘holistic’ approach of HTM04-01 should be identifying those involved in water safety management.
-This can be achieved by starting with the organisations ‘communications pathway’; a flow chart of the personnel involved in water safety management within the organisation.
-Once, these people have been identified then you can define their roles and responsibilities and ensure the right person is in post.
+When it comes to any of the typically designated roles, organisations following the ‘holistic’ approach of HTM04-01 should initially be identifying those involved in water safety management.
+This can be achieved starting with the organisation's ‘communications pathway’; a flow chart of the personnel directly and indirectly involved in water safety management within the organisation.
+Once, these people have been identified, then you can define their specific roles and responsibilities and ensure the right person is in post.

-Any appointment within an organisation is very much organisation-specific in terms of ‘who’ may hold these roles.
-Appointments might be dependent upon:
+Any formal appointment within an organisation [accepting the RP role, necessary in all scenarios] is very much organisation-specific in terms of ‘who’ may hold these roles.

 - The size and complexity of the organisation.
 Smaller or less complex organisations may require fewer appointments.
 I.e. a flattened management structure.

-- The level of resource available so that staff members can fully invest in these positions.
+- The level of resources available so that staff members can fully invest in these positions.

-Within an organisation, many positions of authority and responsibility may exist for water safety.
-The organisation’s Water Safety Plan [WSP] will detail the approach and strategies to be employed.
-The Management Policy section of the WSP is the most appropriate element to define the roles and their associated responsibilities, which will be supported by the ‘Communications Pathway’.
+Within an organisation, multiple positions of authority and responsibility may exist for water safety.
+The organisation’s Water Safety Plan (WSP) should detail the approach and strategies to be employed.
+The Management/Governance Policy section of the WSP is the most appropriate element to define the roles and their associated responsibilities, which will be supported by a ‘Communications Pathway’.

 Let’s now start to think about these positions and who the most appropriate person might be.
 Remember, depending on the people identified within the Communications Pathway, these positions and titles will vary between organisations.

-Therefore, whilst the organisation holds accountability, the RP will be someone who has holds responsibility for the water systems i.e. maintenance, monitoring, operation.
-The role of RP maybe delivered by a senior position within the estates management team (such as Head of Estates).
+Therefore, whilst the organisation and Duty Holder hold accountability, the RP will be someone who holds management responsibilities for the water systems i.e. maintenance, monitoring, and operation.
+The role of RP may be delivered by a senior individual within the Estates management team (such as the Head of Estates).

 Depending on the size and complexity of the organisation, the RP may require assistance with aspects of their role.
 For example, the operational delivery of the maintenance programme defined in the WSP may be delegated to a deputy.
-The role of this DRP maybe delivered by an Estates Officer, often with a mechanical bias, and who has a responsibility for water systems safety.
+The role of this DRP may be delivered by an Estates Officer, often with a mechanical bias, and who has responsibility for water systems safety.

-The DRP might be responsible for the correct maintenance, monitoring and operation of water systems.
-Included in this role is the need to report the level of compliance for water systems within the estate to the RP, including the status of the risk assessment [RA].
-I.e. RA in place, RA action plan deadlines being achieved, identification of when a new risk assessment is required.
+The DRP might be responsible for the correct maintenance, monitoring, and operation of water systems.
+Included in this role is the need to report the level of compliance for water systems within the estate to the RP, including the status of the Legionella risk assessment (LRA). i.e. having an LRA in place, ensuring RA action plan deadlines are achieved, and identifying when a new risk assessment is required.

-APs will invariably review monitoring/performance data retuned by the Competent Persons and identify any failures for resolution.
-AP’s will also typically assist with the commissioning of site specific risk assessments.
+APs will invariably review monitoring/performance data returned by the Competent Persons and identify any failures for resolution.
+APs will also typically assist with the commissioning of site-specific Legionella risk assessments.

 Those that have the role of CP are typically tradespersons and may be employees or contractors.
-In either case, it’s once again important to ensure that CP’s are suitably trained and competent to complete the tasks in which they have been employed or commissioned.
-These tasks comprise the actual delivery of the maintenance, testing and inspections regimes, including among other tasks: flushing, temperature monitoring, water sampling, chemical testing & treatments, tank inspections, installation, repairs, alterations and other plumbing work.
+In either case, it’s once again important to ensure that CPs are suitably trained and competent to complete the tasks for which they have been employed or commissioned.
+These tasks comprise the actual delivery of the maintenance, testing, and inspection regimes, including among other tasks: flushing, temperature monitoring, water sampling, chemical testing & treatments, tank inspections, installation, repairs, alterations, and other plumbing work.

-Not all organisations are the same, however, in accordance with the HSE’s ACOP L8 all organisations should appoint a Responsible Person [RP] to manage the risk.
-The RP may delegate duties and tasks to other individuals within the organisation and where this is the case those other individuals must be identified within the communications pathway and their role and responsibilities defined within the organisation’s management policy.
+Not all organisations are the same, however, following the HSE’s ACOP L8 all organisations should appoint a Responsible Person (RP) to manage the risk.
+The RP may delegate duties and tasks to other individuals within the organisation and where this is the case those other individuals must be identified within the communications pathway and their roles and responsibilities defined within the organisation’s management policy.

-Editors Note: The information provided in this blog is correct at date of original publication - October 2018.
+Editors Note: The information provided in this blog is correct at the date of original publication - October 2018.
+(Revised February 2024)